mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

     <tr>
         <td>collection</td>
         <td></td>
         <td>PID of a single collection limiting the objects to fetch from the source Islandora 7.x instance.
 Only matches objects that have the specified collection as their immediate parent.
-For recursive collection membership, add `ancestors_ms` as a `solr_filter`, as documented below.
-Note: the colon in the collection PID must be escaped with a backslash (`\`), e.g., `cartoons\:collection`.</td>
+For recursive collection membership, add <code>ancestors_ms</code> as a <code>solr_filter</code>, as documented below.
+Note: the colon in the collection PID must be escaped with a backslash (<code>\</code>), e.g., <code>cartoons\:collection</code>.</td>
     </tr>
     <tr>
       <td>collections</td>